wyplay/pytracemalloc/README.rst

 Version 0.8

+ - the top uses colors and displays also the memory usage of the process
  - add get_process_memory() function
- - the top does also display the memory usage of the whole process
- - top uses colors by default
- - automatically disable tracemalloc at exit
  - display the name of the previous snapshot when comparing snapshots
  - add --color and --no-color command line options
  - --include and --exclude command line options can now be specified multiple times
+ - automatically disable tracemalloc at exit
  - remove get_source() and get_stats() functions: they are now private

 Version 0.7 (2013-03-04)